cloudeight/style-guidelines/css/README.md

 - Have the opening parentheses on the same line as the variable/map name
 - Have a single space before the opening parentheses
 - Have each declaration on a new line
-- Have key properties wrapped in single quotes
+- Use single quotes around the key properties
 - Have no space before a key property colon
 - Have a single space after a key property colon
 - Have no trailing comma on the last key value pair